lngwa/inmapperCombiner/README.md

-# WordCount
+# In-Mapper WordCount
-This is a wordcount program that uses Mapper and Reducer classes to demonstrate the functioning of a MapReduce framework.
+Implementation of a custom in-mapper combiner class